NALTP/Rules/README.md

     - (c) Sign up by messaging "!naltp" to the TToC_BOT.

 #### Section B - Leagues
-  - (1) NALTP will be comprised of three leagues, each with its own schedule, rule variations, and set of teams.
+  - (1) NALTP will be comprised of three leagues, each with its own schedule, rule variations and set of teams.
     - (a) Major League TagPro (MLTP)
     - (b) Minor League TagPro (mLTP)
     - (c) Novice League Tagpro (NLTP)